TotallyNotGoingToBeScammed/TotallyNotGoingToBeScammed.github.io/_pages/about.md

 all hail https://beautifuljekyll.com that makes building this possible!

-all hail [r/swift](https://www.reddit.com/r/swift/) for great guidance!
+all hail my buddies at [r/swift](https://www.reddit.com/r/swift/) for help making this and solving my puzzles!

 solve my projects [here](https://randombrick.me/projects/)!